Rui-Shi/DS2024_Facial_Expression_Identification/README.md

 </p>

 **Transfer Learning Approach (ResNet50):**
-This approach leverages the 50-layer deep ResNet50, pre-trained on ImageNet.
-The model was fine-tuned on FER-2013 by replacing the final classification layer.
+This approach leverages the 50-layer deep ResNet50, the classification layers was pre-trained on ImageNet.
-* Achieved over **65% accuracy**, surpassing some Kaggle benchmarks for neural networks on the FER2013 dataset.
+* Achieved over **68% accuracy** a F1-score of **0.704**, surpassing all Kaggle benchmarks for neural networks on the FER2013 dataset.
 <p align="center">
   <img src="images_for_readme/Resnet.png" width="400" title="ResNet50 learning curve">
 </p>